 Orangethorpe Avenue to Lambert Road

 The SR-57 is an important truck route and integral part of Southern California's freeway network.
-Currently, drivers experience substantial traffic congestion during peak afternoon hours.
-In an effort to improve traffic flow, OCTA, in cooperation with the Caltrans District 12, is adding a northbound lane along a five-mile section of the freeway in Orange County between Orangethorpe Avenue in Placentia to Lambert Road in Brea.
-Improvements to this five-mile stretch include the addition of one general-purpose lane along with merging lanes, standardization of existing lane widths and shoulders, and reconfiguration of certain on-ramps and off-ramps.
+In an effort to improve traffic flow, OCTA, in cooperation with the Caltrans District 12, added a northbound lane along a five-mile section of the freeway in Orange County between Orangethorpe Avenue in Placentia to Lambert Road in Brea.
+Improvements to this five-mile stretch included the addition of one general-purpose lane along with merging lanes, standardization of existing lane widths and shoulders, and reconfiguration of certain on-ramps and off-ramps.
+Crews completed this five-mile stretch in the summer of 2014 and the new northbound lane is open to motorists.

 Katella Avenue to Lincoln Avenue